12 easy steps to a green dorm room

 - See the light

-Halogen torchiere lamps are all the rage right now.
-They're super cheap, put out tons of light, and fit in a corner with ease.
-Unfortunately, some of them use hundreds of watts of electricity, and they've been known to cause fires.
-Stick with compact fluorescent light bulbs.
+Stick with light emitting diode bulbs.
 The newer ones put out great light, use just a trickle of electricity, and last almost forever.
 This is one thing worth buying again every time you move; by leaving them for your next tenant, you'll be spreading the green love with every new apartment.

 - Don't let the sheets hit the fan